What is Hydrocephalus?

 How do I get help for my child?

 If your child's hydrocephalus occurs in connection with a craniofacial anomaly, your child should be treated by a qualified craniofacial medical team at a craniofacial center.
-Currently, FACES has information on 64 craniofacial teams located in 27 states, the District of Columbia, and Canada.
+Currently, FACES has information on many of these teams.
 This is by no means a comprehensive list of all the craniofacial teams.
 Please contact FACES for details.

 Am I alone?